Thomas Dowd (bishop): Priesthood and Internet work

 Dowd began studies in canon law in 2010, prior to being named a bishop.
 He continued those studies part-time while a bishop, eventually obtaining a Licentiate in Canon Law from the Institut de droit canonique (Université de Strasbourg) in 2018.

 Episcopal career

 Auxiliary of Montréal

-On 11 July 2011, Dowd was nominated to be an Auxiliary bishop of the Archdiocese of Montréal by Pope Benedict XVI.
-Dowd was nominated alongside Christian Lépine.
-Dowd and Lépine were consecrated on September 10, 2011 by Cardinal Jean-Claude Turcotte, the then Archbishop of Montréal.
-He also serves as titular bishop of Treba, an ancient diocese in Trevi, Italy.
+On 11 July 2011, Dowd was appointed an auxiliary bishop of the Archdiocese of Montréal by Pope Benedict XVI.
+Dowd was appointed alongside Christian Lépine.
+Dowd and Lépine were consecrated on 10 September 2011 by Cardinal Jean-Claude Turcotte, the then Archbishop of Montréal.
+At the time, he was the youngest Catholic bishop in Canada.

+Dowd also serves as titular bishop of Treba, an ancient diocese in Trevi, Italy.

 In 2013, Dowd was appointed to the faculty of the Newman Institute of Catholic Studies.
 He was made an Honorary Senior Fellow of Renison University College in 2014 for his work in promoting Christian unity.
 He received the John F. Lemieux medal from Concordia University in 2018.